opensupporter/osdi-docs/phone_bank.md

 {
     "name": "Rally for Mountains",
+    "title": "Rally for Mountains Team 2",
-    "title": "Rally for Mountains phone bank for Team 2", "status": "started"
+    "description": "Rally for Mountains phone bank for Team 2", "summary": "Rally for Mountains phone bank effort 1 for Team 2", "status": "started"
 }